huangwei-pku/huangwei-pku.github.io/research.md

 ### Publications & Forthcoming

 **Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.** with Qingfeng Liu, Jianwei Xing, Shilin Zheng.
-Conditionally Accepted at ***Economic Journal***.
+Accepted at ***Economic Journal***.

 **Tourism Growth, Education Decline: Evidence from China's 5A Attraction Expansion.** with Zeyi He, Zhi-an Hu, Yankun Kang.
 Conditionally Accepted at ***Journal of Urban Economics***.